diversemix/diversemix.github.io/_pages/about.md

   <tr>
     <th>Technical</th>
     <td>
-        Most of this site is dedicated to software development.
+        Most of this site is dedicated to software development and its process to deployment on various infrastructure.
         How does this look?
         <p>
         <a href="/categories/#technical">Browse technical posts...</a>